Trojan-254/Trojan-254/README.md

 Then came ALX Software Engineering, and with it, my first program.
 What I felt wasn't just accomplishment, it was recognition. **Curiosity with direction**.
 Problems became puzzles, not obstacles.
 Each bug fixed and system built aligned more with who I truly am: a builder at heart.

 Rust became my language of choice not because it was trendy, but because it demanded the precision and thoughtfulness that resonated with my approach to engineering.
-Backend and systems work drew me in because that's where the architecture matters most—where the foundations are laid that everything else depends on.
+Backend and systems work drew me in because that's where the architecture matters most where the foundations are laid that everything else depends on.

 ## GitHub Footprint